BurnyDaKath/OMGPI/README.md

 # OMGPI
 Open Minecraft Game Programming Interface - Easy and quick way to create custom minigames Spigot server.

-OMGPI is an open-source spigot plugin by Kirill Semyonkin aka BurnyDaKath based on DNGPI from [Diversion Network](http://diversionmc.net/).
+OMGPI is an open-source spigot plugin by Kirill Semyonkin based on DNGPI from [Diversion Network](http://diversionmc.net/).
 It manages special game plugins and matches, teams, kits and many more.
 Games are really easy to create and manage, you can create fully-functional game in under half a hour (for game-special features, half an hour is estimate for developing games like Skywars), and OMGPI handles the rest.